 The independent research paper should follow the style commonly seen in a peer reviewed, research journal such as the Physical Therapy journal.
-The paper, however, will be much longer in length and contain a much more thorough literature review than is typically seen in a journal article.
+The paper, however, will be much longer in length (typically 30-50 pages) and contain a much more thorough literature review than is typically seen in a journal article.
 A student must work with his/her committee on format and the use of tables, diagrams, etc.